View on GitHub

 Directory Synchronisation

-After several name changes and several updates, we ended up with a tool called Microsoft Azure Active Directory Connect.
-AAD Connect is a tool installed locally within your Windows Server ecosystem, either on a dedicated virtual machine or on one of the domain controllers.
-It will connect to both your Azure AD tenant (outbound HTTPS, so no reverse proxy or natting is needed) and your local AD DS and orchestrate the replication of objects.
-The synchronisation will, however, be one-directional only - from AD DS to AAD.
+After several name changes and several updates, we ended up with a tool called Microsoft Entra Connect.
+It is a tool installed locally within your Windows Server ecosystem, either on a dedicated virtual machine or on one of the domain controllers.
+It will connect to both your Entra ID tenant (outbound HTTPS, so no reverse proxy or natting is needed) and your local AD DS and orchestrate the replication of objects.
+The synchronisation will, however, be one-directional only - from AD DS to Entra.

 The installation process is pretty straightforward.
 I recommend using the custom settings mode, even if only to set up a dedicated service account.
 You can also specify a SQL server if you have a shared database instance that you use for the smaller apps in your environment.